 The endodontist removes the inflamed or infected pulp, carefully cleans and shapes the inside of the root canal, then fills and seals the space.
 Afterward, you will return to your dentist, who will place a crown or other restoration on the tooth to protect and restore it to full function.
 After restoration, the tooth continues to function like any other tooth.

-inflammation or infection.
+Many endodontic procedures are performed to relieve the pain of toothaches caused by pulp inflammation or infection.
 With modern techniques and anesthetics, most patients report that they are comfortable during the procedure.
 Therefore since patients are given anesthesia, a root canal isn’t more painful than a regular dental procedure, such as a filling or getting a wisdom tooth removed.
 However, a root canal is generally a bit sore or numb after the procedure, and can even cause mild discomfort for a few days.

 How do you know if you need a root canal?

 Root canals are needed for a cracked tooth from injury or genetics, a deep cavity, or issues from a previous filling.
 Patients generally need a root canal when they notice their teeth are sensitive, particularly to hot and cold sensations.